-M.Fin. applications for 2002-03 were up significantly from 2001-02, from slightly over 200 to over 300 applicants.
-Out of 300, we admitted 18 students this year, and 11 will be enrolling this coming Fall.
-The increase in the number of applicants allowed us to increase our selectivity for 2002-03, admitting only about 6% of our applicant pool.
-This is a substantially smaller percentage than our peer programs in quantitative finance (NYU, Columbia, Carnegie-Mellon, Berkeley, Chicago, etc.) and is a good sign for the success of our program.
+MFin applications for 2003-04 continued at the high pace of approximately 250 applicants.
+Out of 250 applicants, we admitted 13 students this year, and 9 will be enrolling this coming Fall.
+Our selectivity rate continues to be exceptionally high, with our program admitting about 5% of its applicant pool.
+This is a substantially smaller percentage than our peer programs in quantitative finance (NYU, Columbia, Carnegie-Mellon, Berkeley, Chicago, etc.) and one that is comparable to the most selective business schools (such as Stanford Business School).
+Overall, this is a very good sign for the continued success of our program.